 Example:

-“I started as a backend developer working on distributed systems, and recently pivoted into ML engineering, focusing on deploying real-time inference pipelines at scale.” - Why do you want to work at a startup?
+"I started as a backend developer working on distributed systems, and recently pivoted into ML engineering, focusing on deploying real-time inference pipelines at scale." - 2

 Show your appetite for impact and rapid learning.